-This multi-page free proposal InDesign template is super versatile.
-Customize the pages to suit your proposal template objectives or use them for other multi page InDesign projects.
+This creative business plan template is free and super versatile.
+Customize the pages to suit your proposal template objectives.
+Or use them for other multi page InDesign projects.

-Here's another free multi page template, this one designed with a magazine focus in mind.
+Here's another free business plan template for InDesign.
+This one designed with a magazine focus in mind.
 Download and customize this template to meet your project's goals.
-It's a great choice, if you're looking for a business proposal template InDesign free download.
+It's a great choice for a business proposal template InDesign free download.

 This free InDesign proposal template is free for both personal and commercial use.
 These layouts have plenty of potential.
-When it comes to free InDesign proposal templates, this is definitely one to check out.
+When it comes to InDesign business proposal templates that are free, this is definitely one to check out.

-This free design has a clean, open, look and feel.
+This free business plan template for InDesign has a clean, open, look and feel.
 It's a versatile, multi-page brochure that could be adapted for a whole host of projects.
 Use these layouts to craft your proposal design.

 This free proposal template for InDesign gives you versatile layout designs.
 It could serve many different design projects.
 From books to proposals, this could prove to be a free starting point.

-Looking for a free template with plenty of space for visual content?
+Looking for a creative business plan template that's free with plenty of space for visual content?
 This InDesign template was designed with photography in mind.
 It could be remixed and customized to suit your proposal template.

-Designed with business in mind, this free template is perfect for your next business proposal template.
-Take this into InDesign and add your customizations.
-Change the colors, add your content, and make it work for you.
+Here is a template was designed with business in mind.
+This is perfect for your next business proposal template.
+Take this free business plan proposal template into InDesign and add your customizations.

 This design proposal is a beautiful choice.
 Check out the included layouts—there's so much content here to see.
 This is a must see when it comes to free InDesign proposal templates.